sparrowwallet/sparrow/README.md

       Show usage
     --network, -n
       Network to use
-      Possible Values: [mainnet, testnet, regtest]
+      Possible Values: [mainnet, testnet, regtest, signet]
 ```

-As a fallback, the network (mainnet, testnet or regtest) can also be set using an environment variable `SPARROW_NETWORK`.
+As a fallback, the network (mainnet, testnet, regtest or signet) can also be set using an environment variable `SPARROW_NETWORK`.
 For example:

 `export SPARROW_NETWORK=testnet`